AndreySerK/ContactsApp/README.md

 cd */ContactsApp

-mvn package    # To create jar file
+mvn clean package          # To create jar file

-java -jar */target/contacts-1.0-SNAPSHOT.jar – spring.profiles.active=default    # To run this service with deafult profile
+java -jar –Dspring.profiles.active=default */target/contacts-1.0-SNAPSHOT-jar-with-dependencies.jar   # To run this service with default profile

-java -jar */target/contacts-1.0-SNAPSHOT.jar – spring.profiles.active=init     # To run this service with init profile (contacts will be loaded form init file)
+java -jar –Dspring.profiles.active=init */target/contacts-1.0-SNAPSHOT-jar-with-dependencies.jar    # To run this service with init profile (contacts will be loaded from init file)